TOP

 http://sugang.korea.ac.kr > Major Subject > Korea University Business School

-- Students are responsible for checking the latest course list in July for the fall semester and in January for the spring semester.
-The lists offered in Fall and Spring may differ, so please check carefully.
+- The course list for the upcoming semester will be released in mid-January and mid-July.
+Students are responsible for checking the latest course list in January for the spring semester and July for the fall semester.
+The course offerings in Spring and Fall may differ, so please check carefully.

 - Click on the Course No. link to see the syllabus.
 If no information is available, please click the ‘Upload File’ link at the bottom of the page for the syllabus.

-- Exchange students can take non-business courses if pre-requisites are met and they have successfully registered online.
-(Non-available subjects: Medicine, Nursing, Law, Information Security, and all the courses provided by the departments at Sejong campus, which is indicated as S in the Campus category)
+- Exchange students can take non-business courses if they meet prerequisites and have successfully registered online.
+(Non-available subjects: Medicine, Nursing, Pharmacy, Law, Teacher Education, Division of Information Security (Department of Cyber Defense), School of Art and Design, Smart Mobility, Communications Engineering and all the courses at Sejong campus)

 - BBA students CANNOT take MS/MBA courses.